fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 Learn more about the `config` YAML document [here](./configuration-files/README.md#organization-settings).

 3. Add an `mdm.macos_setup.bootstrap_package` key to your YAML document.
-This key accepts an absolute URL to the location of the bootstrap package.
+This key accepts the URL for the storage location of the bootstrap package.

-4. Run the fleetctl `apply -f <your-team-here>.yml` command to upload your bootstrap package to Fleet.
+4. Run the fleetctl `apply -f yaml-document.yml` command to upload your bootstrap package to Fleet.

 ### Step 4: confirm package is uploaded

 Confirm that your bootstrap package was uploaded to Fleet:

-1. Run `fleetctl get teams --name=Workstations --yaml`.
+If you uploaded the package to a team, run `fleetctl get teams --name=Workstations --yaml`.

+If you uploaded the package to "No team," run `fleetctl get config`.

 You should see the URL for your bootstrap package as the value for `mdm.macos_setup.bootstrap_package`.